 I have run into countless writers who have spent hundreds of dollars on literary agents, vanity publishers, and book doctors, in the hopes of making it big in children’s publishing.
 It really breaks my heart to hear this because the truth is, there are people out there feasting on hopeful newbie writers, turning a very legitimate business into something reeked with fraudulence.
 THIS ANGERS ME.

-I’ve been asked this question quite a bit since I wrote my series of articles on read post, how to find an a great agent for your children’s book.
+I’ve been asked this question quite a bit since I wrote my series of articles on How To Find a Great Agent For Your Children’s Book.
 It occurred to me that I never provided detailed information on how to execute the agent interview.
 But before I get into that, here are the conditions under which you will need to interview an agent.

 Do you know the difference between a status query and a status update?
 It goes something like this: